alanreynosov/ansible-kubernetes-cluster-raspberry/README.md

 10. Setup kubernetes worker nodes as defined in inventory file

-Optionally you can reset the kubernetes cluster setup This playbook has been developed for testing purposes in dev enviroments, it is not for production purposes, however feel free to add as many tasks you want to make sure if fits to your purposes
+Optionally you can reset the kubernetes cluster setup This playbook has been developed for testing purposes in dev enviroments, it is not intended to run for production, however feel free to add as many tasks you want to make sure if fits to your purposes

 ## Prerequisites
 * Nodes prepared with ssh keys for authentication